WHAT TO DO IN SAN MARINO IN 1 DAY

 I recommend visiting Museo di Stato for history fans, which you will find inside the Palazzo Pergami Belluzzi.

 San Marino has quite a few museums, and one of them is the Museo di Stato.

 It is very small, and if you don’t look at each piece for a minute or so, you will finish in 20-90 minutes.

 - Without any extra costs if you have the San Marino Card.

 BASILICA DI SAN MARINO

-The Basilica di San Marino is a beautiful religious site, also located in the old town.
+The Basilica di San Marino is a beautiful religious site and it is also located in the old town.

-It was built in the 19th century upon the remains of a Roman church that originally stood in the fourth century and it has a beautiful but quite simple interior and houses the bones of the patron saint of San Marino, Saint Marinus.
+It was built in the 19th century upon a Roman church’s remains that originally stood in the fourth century.
+It has a beautiful but quite simple interior and houses the bones of the patron saint of San Marino, Saint Marinus.